ringlej/ptxdist/doc/ref_manual.rst

 ``HOST_PATH``
   Used to find host tools.
-This path must be used to create anything that not depends on the architecture.
+This path must be used to create anything that doesn't depend on the architecture.

 ``ROOTDIR``
   ``ROOTDIR`` points to the root of the target’s root filesystem in the